EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 ## History

-When i started at Encore in June of 2016 the team had just started working on an automation platform.
+When I started at Encore in June of 2016 the team had just started working on an automation platform.
 The product name of our "old platform" will remain nameless and will simply be referred to as the "old platform".
 This job was a very big transition for me coming from a purely Dev background.
 This was also my first experience with enterprise scale IT infrastructure.
-To boil it down i didn't know what to expect and had no insight into other tools in the automation space that could solve our problem.
+To boil it down I didn't know what to expect and had no insight into other tools in the automation space that could help automate our use case.

-Our initial usecase for our automation platform was to automate VM provisioning and retirement.
+Our initial use case for our automation platform was to automate VM provisioning and retirement.
 After about a year we started getting requests for generic automation tasks.
 The old platform was barely equipped to do VM provisioning and having it do generic automation tasks was even more painful.

 ### History - 1) Lack of automated deployments

 Very quickly into using the old platform we ran into issues.
-First and foremost the system was not able to be automatically deployed.
+First and foremost, the system was not able to be automatically deployed.
 It came in an OVA format and once the VM was stood up, all configuration from there on out had to be done by hand via their Web UI.
 The average time to setup a single-node instance is about 8 hours (one day) for an experienced engineer.
 To setup a 4-node cluster takes about 3 days.
-The configuration settings are all stored in the tool's database making it extremely hard to management with a config management system.
+The configuration settings are all stored in the tool's database making it extremely hard to manage with a config management system.
 The lack of automated deployments and config management meant that standing up a new instance for one of the Devs on our team was a laboring process.
-Ever member of the team had one, maybe two, instances.
+Every member of the team had one, maybe two, instances.
 If one of the instances got messed up it was devastating because that meant at least one day worth of effort to go rebuild it.